PranavAJoshi/document-classification-test/README.md

 ```
 In our solution we will use **TfidfVectorizer** because it's a refined version of **CountVectorizer** and easier to implement than **HashingVectorizer**.
 Since the vectorizer requires the raw_documents to be str, unicode or file objects type, we will convert our dataframe into unicode before transforming the data.

-After we vectorize our data, let's print and check the numeric vector.
+After we vectorize our data, let's print and check the numeric matrix.
 ```
   (0, 290693)	0.11966728067482815
   (0, 630669)	0.027930338102784877